integernick/tiny-iir/README.md

 # tiny-iir
-Tiny-IIR is a minimal C++ library for generating and applying IIR filters with a focus on real-time cutoff frequency updates and embedded-friendly implementation.
+Tiny-IIR is a minimalistic C++ library for generating and applying IIR filters with a focus on real-time cutoff frequency updates and embedded-friendly implementation.

 Supported filter types: